johnnovak/twyg/doc/nodes.rst

     .. propparams:: Number fontSize * 1.0
        :values: >0.0

-    Horizontal padding in points between the bounding rectangle of the node text and the node shape.
+    Horizontal padding between the bounding rectangle of the node text and the node shape.
 It is recommended to set this value proportional to the font size.

 .. property:: textPadY